 On December 27, 2020, the Consolidated Appropriations Act, 2021 was enacted into law.
 Division M of that Act is the Coronavirus Response and Relief Supplemental Appropriation (CRRSA) Act, 2021.
 The CRRSA Act provides approximately \$2 billion in economic relief to airports to prevent, prepare for, and respond to the COVID-19 public health emergency, including relief from rent and MAGs for eligible airport concessions.
-The Authority was awarded approximately \$5,900,000 of the CRRSA Act funding in total, of which approximately \$383,000 was utilized for the year ended December 31, 2022, to relieve rent and MAGs for eligible airport concessions.
-For the year ended December 31, 2021, the Authority utilized approximately \$5,500,000 to partially offset reductions in revenue caused by the pandemic.
+The Authority was awarded approximately \$5,900,000 of the CRRSA Act funding in total, of which approximately \$400,000 and \$5,500,000 was utilized for the years ended December 31, 2022 and 2021, respectively.

 On March 11, 2021, the president of the United States signed the American Rescue Plan Act of 2021 (ARPA), a \$1.9 trillion economic stimulus package designed to help the United States' economy recover from the adverse impacts of the COVID-19 pandemic.
 In addition to other economic relief, ARPA includes financial relief for certain eligible airports.
 For eligible airports, ARPA appropriates \$8 billion to help prevent, prepare for, and respond to COVID-19, and such amounts remain available until September 30, 2024.
 ARPA requires that, of the \$8 billion appropriated, no more than \$6.492 billion will be made available for primary airports, such as the Authority, for "costs related to operations, personnel, cleaning, sanitation, janitorial services, combating the spread of pathogens at the airport, and debt service payments."
 ARPA further appropriates no more than \$608 million to pay a federal share of 100 percent of the costs for any grant awarded in federal fiscal year 2021 (or in federal fiscal year 2020 with less than a 100 percent federal share) for any airport redevelopment project and provides for no more than \$800 million for sponsors of primary airports to provide relief from rent and minimum annual guarantees to airport concessions.
 The Authority is eligible to receive funding of approximately \$13,900,000.
+For the year ended December 31, 2023, the Authority utilized approximately \$5,100,000 for costs related to operations and personnel.
 For the year ended December 31, 2022, the Authority utilized approximately \$8,800,000 for costs related to operations and personnel and an additional \$1,500,000 to provide relief from rent and minimum annual guarantees to airport concessions.
-For the year ended December 31, 2021, the Authority did not expend any of these funds.

 The Bipartisan Infrastructure Law (BIL), another major legislative act, was signed on November 15, 2021.
 The BIL included \$25.0 billion in funds for airport-related projects.
 These funds can be invested in runways, taxiways, safety, and sustainability projects, as well as terminal, airport-transit connections, and roadway projects.
-The Authority will receive formula-based amounts of approximately \$8.7 million per year (for 2022 and 2023) with the amounts to be recalculated for 2024, 2025, and 2026.
+The Authority will receive formula-based amounts of approximately \$8,700,000 per year (for 2022 and 2023) with the amounts to be recalculated for 2024, 2025, and 2026.
 In addition to the formula-based amounts, the BIL includes competitive grants for airport terminal development projects that address the aging infrastructure of the nation's airports.
-For the year ended December 31, 2022, the Authority utilized approximately \$1,761,000 for costs related to the Passenger Boarding Bridges development project.
-For the year ended December 31, 2021, the Authority did not expend any of these funds.
+For the years ended December 31, 2023 and 2022, the Authority utilized approximately \$6,900,000 and \$1,800,000 for costs related to the Passenger Boarding Bridges development project.